tlhutch/test-playbooks/docs/test_plans/testplan-3.2.0.md

 1. [x] Verify filter by host name functionality.
 1. [x] Verify filter by group name functionality.
 1. [x] Verify filter by `ansible_fact` functionality traversing lists.
-1. [ ] Verify filter by `ansible_fact` functionality traversing dictionaries.
+1. [ ] Verify filter by `ansible_fact` functionality traversing dictionaries (AT-6015 and 6016 pushed out to 3.3.0).
-1. [ ] Verify filter by `ansible_fact` functionality traversing nested lists and dictionaries.
+1. [ ] Verify filter by `ansible_fact` functionality traversing nested lists and dictionaries (AT-6314 pushed out to 3.3.0).
 1. [x] Verify two-part filters with OR operator.
 1. [x] Verify two-part filters with AND operator.
 1. [x] Verify three-part filters with a mix of boolean operators.